 Chairman Reece noted that she has concerns about the maintenance agreement between the builder and the City.
 Chairman Reece asked what actions will be taken if the HOA fails to perform winter maintenance adequately.
-Mr. Peterson replied that the CCRs that will be entered with Filing 5 or 6 would need to be reviewed and addressed.
+Mr. Peterson replied that the CCRs will need to be reviewed and addressed to reflect that snow removal will be the responsibility of the HOA, specifically the area of Elysium Drive which will be developed with Filing 5.
 Mr. Dorris added that if there is a problem, the City will get phone calls about it and they will refer calls to the President of the HOA.